 , which was effectively a mini-boss and immune to crowd control.
 It had two abilities: Bursting With Pride

 , a group-wide AoE that ramps up over the fight, and Belligerent Boast

 , which marks a player and then causes them to shoot out stunning projectiles in each cardinal direction after four seconds.

-for a minute, which hugely increases your damage, healing, movement speed, and mana regeneration.
+for a minute, which hugely increased your damage, healing, movement speed, and mana regeneration.

-If you wipe against a Manifestation of Pride, it’ll return to where it spawned and reset the damage of its cast, but unlike most enemies it will not heal.
-It also does not interact with most other affixes.Tactics:
+If you wiped against a Manifestation of Pride, it returned to where it spawned and reset the damage of its cast, but unlike most enemies it didn’t heal (a trend which continued with Tormented).
+It also did not interact with most other affixes.Tactics:

 There are a few different questions you’ll need to answer with this affix.
 Firstly, you’ll need to decide when you want to fight Manifestations of Pride, as they spawn every 20% on the enemy forces meter.
 Using the MDT addon